python-accelerator-middle-layer/governance/README.md

-# governance
-Repository for documents related to the governance of the collaboration such as guideline documents, meeting minutes etc.
+Repository for documents related to the governance of the pyAML collaboration such as guideline documents, meeting minutes etc.